mklein805/ClearSky/README.md

 First, initialize a ClearSky object and then call getForecast. getForecast takes a string location and then pulls from the National Weather Service to find the forecast for the coming nights.

 # How to Use ClearSkyGUI
 This is the graphical interface counterpart to ClearSky.
-It uses PySimpelGUI and functions exactly the same, but instead of having to run a script it is an easy to use interface.
+It uses PySimpleGUI and functions exactly the same, but instead of having to run a script it is an easy to use interface.